NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 unix% h5topng -0y -35 -Zc dkbluered ez.h5
 ```

-Here, the `-0y -35` specifies the $y=-3.5$ slice, where we have multiplied by 10 (our resolution) to get the pixel coordinate.
+The `-0y -35` specifies the $y=-3.5$ slice, where we have multiplied by 10 (our resolution) to get the pixel coordinate.

 #### Output Tips and Tricks

 Above, we outputted the full 2d data slice at every 0.6 time units, resulting in a 69MB file.
-This is not too bad but you can imagine how big the output file would get if we were doing a 3d simulation, or even a larger 2d simulation &mdash; one can easily generate gigabytes of files, which is not only wasteful but is also slow.
+This is not large but you can imagine how big the output file would get if we were doing a 3d simulation, or even a larger 2d simulation &mdash; one can easily generate gigabytes of files, which is not only wasteful but is also slow.
 Instead, it is possible to output more efficiently if you know what you want to look at.

 To create the movie above, all we really need are the *images* corresponding to each time.
 Images can be stored much more efficiently than raw arrays of numbers &mdash; to exploit this fact, Meep allows you to **output PNG images instead of HDF5 files**.
 In particular, instead of `output-efield-z` as above, we can use `(output-png Ez "-Zc dkbluered")`, where Ez is the component to output and the `"-Zc dkbluered"` are options for `h5topng` which is the program that is actually used to create the image files.
 That is: